Skip to Main Content

 Additional home insurance coverage types in Utah

-In addition to standard coverage types for your buildings and property, most insurers have optional endorsements, or add-ons, that allow you to personalize your policy to meet your own needs.
-Add-ons are an additional cost, but offer more robust protection and can be worth considering.
+In addition to standard coverage types for your buildings and property, most insurers have optional endorsements, or add-ons, that allow you to personalize your policy to meet your needs.
+Add-ons are important because basic insurance doesn’t cover all types of damage.
+For instance, earthquakes and flooding require special insurance.
+Investing in an add-on may pay off in the long run if you experience an event that is not covered by your current policy.

 Here are some common endorsements: